glepnir/glepnir.github.io/content/posts/colorscheme.md

 Instead of adjusting colors arbitrarily in HSL space, I could *derive* them from scientific principles.

-## Foundation 1: Perceptual Color Spaces
+## Part 1: Perceptual Color Spaces

 ### The Problem with RGB and HSL